Pearl Aday

 Pearl Aday (born 1975) is an American singer.
-She is the adopted daughter of vocalist Michael Lee Aday, better known as Meat Loaf, and was a member of his touring band Neverland Express for nine years starting in the mid-1990s.
+She is the adopted daughter of vocalist Marvin Lee Aday, better known as Meat Loaf, and was a member of his touring band Neverland Express for nine years starting in the mid-1990s.
 She has appeared on numerous albums and in various tours and television performances with her father, both as backing singer and in duets.
 She has also been a backing singer for Mötley Crüe.
 She is currently the lead singer of her own band "Pearl" and has released her debut album on Megaforce/RED/Sony Music on January 19, 2010.
 Aday also co-organized the hard rock group Motor Sister with her husband Scott Ian, singing backing vocals.

 Early life

-Aday was born to Leslie G. Edmonds and Clark Pierson, who was a drummer in singer Janis Joplin’s group, Full Tilt Boogie Band.
+Aday was born to Leslie G. Edmonds and Clark Pierson, who was a drummer in singer Janis Joplin's group, Full Tilt Boogie Band.
 She was adopted by Meat Loaf as a young child, after his marriage to Leslie.
 Pearl has a half sister named Amanda Aday.

 Aday attended High School in Redding, Connecticut graduating from Joel Barlow High School in 1993.
 Her senior year she was the lead in the Senior Class Play How to Succeed in Business Without Really Trying.
 Aday went to Emerson College in Boston, Massachusetts, majoring in creative writing, but shortly thereafter began a music career.